History of Sheffield United F.C.: A season of Premiership football

-Back to the Second Tier
+Relegations (2007–2016)

-Neil Warnock resigned shortly after the relegation, ending his reign as manager after nearly eight years.
+Neil Warnock resigned shortly after the relegation, ending a near-eight year reign as manager.
 Bryan Robson was named as his successor, but was sacked on 14 February 2008 following a goalless draw at previous club West Bromwich Albion, with the Blades languishing in the bottom half of the Championship.
 Having turned down the chance to become Director of Football at Bramall Lane, Robson left the club altogether.

 Kevin Blackwell, who had been assistant manager to Warnock in the first four seasons of his reign, was named as Robson's successor until the end of the season.
 In the final stages of the season a marked improvement in form was achieved and the Blades finished ninth.
 Indeed, the play-offs were not mathematically out of reach until the end of the last match of the season.
 He was confirmed as the permanent successor to Robson with two games of the season remaining, signing a 3-year contract.

 From Blackwell's initial appointment until the end of the season, only Hull City gained more points than the Blades.

 On 25 May 2009, Sheffield United came up against Burnley in the Championship Play-Off final.
 They lost the match 1–0 and were forced to stay in the Championship for at least the following year.
 Jamie Ward was sent off during the match after receiving two yellow cards and Lee Hendrie received a red card after the match.

-Relegation to third level after 23 years

 The Championship campaign started well for The Blades, drawing 1–1 away at Cardiff on the opening day of the season.
 However, results since then have not been favourable, recording six losses in the first nine games of the season.
 Kevin Blackwell was subsequently sacked as manager after two league games, with Gary Speed taking over, before leaving to manage Wales after a matter of months.
 After a caretaker spell by John Carver, the club subsequently appointed Micky Adams, without an improvement in results, leaving the Blades bottom of the table by early April.
 On 30 April 2011, Sheffield United were relegated to League One after the results of relegation rivals Doncaster Rovers and Crystal Palace meant that a 2–2 draw at home to Barnsley was of no relevance.